About Us

 The UBC Farm is located on the Point Grey campus of the University of British Columbia (UBC), on the unceded ancestral territory of the hən̓q̓əmin̓əm̓-speaking xʷməθkʷəy̓əm (Musqueam) people.

 A vision for a new integrated farm system on campus was first proposed by UBC students in 2000.
 After a decade of uncertainty regarding its long-term future, the UBC Farm embarked upon a new academic plan in 2010 called Cultivating Place, with commitments from the university to retain the integrated farm system as a land-based academic facility.
 In 2011, as a result of this plan, the Centre for Sustainable Food Systems was created to be a research and teaching centre with a global reach that encompasses the UBC Farm.
-Most but not all of the learning and research activities of CSFS take place at the UBC Farm.
+Much of the learning and research activities of CSFS take place at the UBC Farm.

 Read more about our history.